Coles County FFA students visit Farm Progress Show in Decatur

 Hannah Spain, Mattoon FFA advisor and Ag teacher, brought the students to the Farm Progress Show to give them experiences outside of the classroom.
 The scavenger hunt helped give them direction.
 “They have goals that they have to meet throughout the day,” Spain said.
 “They get out and actually talk to people at different booths.”

 The students also had to find other items, such as specific agricultural brands.
-Within an hour, Ava and her teammate Chloe Dodd had all but two eight out of the 10 items checked off of their list.
+Within an hour, Ava and her teammate Chloe Dodd had eight out of the 10 items checked off of their list.

 “Looks like I need to add to it,” said FFA advisor Tonya Eich.

-Thirteen Mattoon FFA students traveled to Progress City on Wednesday ready to study the latest agriculture equipment and other resources.
-Members from the Charleston FFA chapter visited the event on Tuesday.
+The Mattoon FFA students traveled to Progress City on Wednesday ready to study the latest agriculture equipment and other resources.
+The three-day events features the latest developments in all facets of agriculture.

+Several students from the Charleston High School FFA chapter went tot he show on Tuesday, where they were impressed by the sheer size of the event.

+“I think we walked four miles that whole day and we didn’t see the whole thing.
+It’s big, bigger than I thought it would be,” said sophomore Jaxon Morris when he was back at school on Wednesday.

 As a high school junior, Chloe also wanted to study what the University of Illinois College of Agriculture has to offer.
 “That’s where I’m looking to go,” she said.